Berkeley SkyDeck: Program

 Startup companies join the Berkeley SkyDeck accelerator for six months (one university semester).
 Startups accepted into the highest level cohort track receive $50,000 when they join, and $50,000 three months in—a total of $100,000 to use to build their businesses.
 In exchange, SkyDeck takes a five percent equity in each cohort startup.

 The six-month SkyDeck term finishes with a demo day when startups in the SkyDeck cohort present to hundreds of investors, seeking venture capital financing.
-SkyDeck alumni startups include unicorn Lime, a transportation company with motorized scooters, electric bikes, and carsharing, and Kiwi Campus, a food-delivery service using autonomous robots.
+SkyDeck alumni startups include unicorn Lime, a transportation company with e-scooters, electric bikes, and carsharing, and Kiwi Campus, a food-delivery service using autonomous robots.

 In 2018, SkyDeck raised a $24 million, oversubscribed venture fund from investors including Sequoia Capital, Mayfield and Sierra Ventures.
 With this fund SkyDeck is allowed to invest up to ten percent in each cohort startup's first funding round, up to $2 million.
 In 2022, SkyDeck announced it had raised $60 million, in an oversubscribed Fund II.
-In 2022, SkyDeck announced the closing of its $60 million Fund II, backed by investors including Sequoia Capital and Sierra Ventures, allowing the accelerator to increase its investment capacity for participating startups.As of 2025, Berkeley SkyDeck continues to run accelerator and incubator programs for university-affiliated startups and maintains details on current cohorts and application cycles on its official site.